 Lewisburg is a tiny city located in the state of Kentucky.
 With a population of 766 people and just one neighborhood, Lewisburg is the 286th largest community in Kentucky.

-When you are in Lewisburg, you'll notice that it is more blue-collar than most other communities in America.
-38.99% of Lewisburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lewisburg is a blue-collar town, with 38.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lewisburg is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Lewisburg who work in office and administrative support (12.64%), sales jobs (10.47%), and healthcare suport services (10.47%).

 Also of interest is that Lewisburg has more people living here who work in computers and math than 95% of the places in the US.